2019 Mississippi gubernatorial election

 The 2019 Mississippi gubernatorial election took place on November 5, 2019, to choose the next governor of Mississippi.
 Incumbent Governor Phil Bryant was ineligible to run for a third term due to term limits.
 The Democratic Party nominated incumbent Attorney General Jim Hood, the only Democrat holding statewide office in Mississippi; the Republican Party nominated incumbent Lieutenant Governor Tate Reeves.
 In the general election, Reeves defeated Hood by a margin of 5.08%, with Reeves significantly underperforming Donald Trump, who won the state by 18 points in 2016.
+This was the last gubernatorial election to be held under the state's electoral college system, which was abolished by a 2020 referendum.